Title IX Sexual Misconduct Policy

 Role of the Decision-Maker

-The function of the Decision-Maker is to preside over the Live Hearing in a fair and equitable manner, without prejudgment of the facts at issue, and free of any bias or conflicts of interest against the Complainant or Respondent.
+The function of the Decision-Makers is to preside over the Live Hearing in a fair and equitable manner, without prejudgment of the facts at issue, and free of any bias or conflicts of interest against the Complainant or Respondent.

 Relevancy Standards